stanford-ppl/spatial-doc/docs/source/api/hw/memories/offchip/streamout.rst

 **StreamOut** defines a hardware bus used to output streaming data from the FPGA.
 StreamOuts may not be read from.
-For streaming inputs, use @StreamIn.
+For streaming inputs, use :doc:`StreamIn <streamin>`.
-StreamOuts are specified using a @Bits - based type and a target @Bus.
+StreamOuts are specified using a :doc:`Bits <../../../typeclasses/bits>` - based type and a target :doc:`Bus <bus>`.

 In Spatial, StreamOuts are specified outside the Accel block, in host code.